Neuromedin B

 Neuromedin B (NMB) is a bombesin-related peptide in mammals.
 It was originally purified from pig spinal cord, and later shown to be present in human central nervous system and gastrointestinal tract.

 Sequence

 The sequence of the C-terminal decapeptide is highly conserved across mammalian species: GNLWATGHFM-(NH2); this decapeptide is sometimes noted as neuromedin B, but it is more accurately described as neuromedin B 23-32.
-The sequence of neuromedin B (in rat) is : TPFSWDLPEPRSRASKIRVHPRGNLWATGHFM-(NH2).
+The sequence of neuromedin B (in rat) is: TPFSWDLPEPRSRASKIRVHPRGNLWATGHFM-(NH2).
+The (NH2) here indicates a post-translational modification -- alpha amidation of the carboxy terminus.